 Blue Jackets' Josh Anderson: Still sidelined

-Anderson (shoulder) won't play Saturday against the Sabres, Aaron Portzline of The Athletic reports.
+Anderson (shoulder) won't play Tuesday against Florida, Alison Lukan of The Athletic reports.

-Anderson practiced for the first time since mid-December on Thursday, so he's clearly making progress in his recovery, but he'll be forced to miss at least one more contest due to his shoulder injury.
-The 25-year-old winger is on injured reserve, so news of his activation will precede his return to the lineup.
+Anderson returned to practice for the first time since suffering his shoulder injury Thursday, so he should be ready to rejoin the lineup sooner rather than later, but he'll have to wait for Friday's matchup with Detroit for his next opportunity to do so.
+The 25-year-old has had a highly disappointing injury-riddled campaign thus far in 2019-20, having notched just four points through 26 contests.

 More News